4everomlx/4everomlx.github.io/README.md

 53. ☮️ You’re my peace
 54. 🤪 Your silliness
 55. ❤️ Your affection
-56. 🌹 Your smell (smell like you should be mine forever 💘)
+56. 🌹 Your smell (smells like you should be mine forever 💘)
 57. 🎯 Your responsibility
 58. 💝 Your appreciation
 59. 🔐 You know everything about me